JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 **sources**

-As the distribution is being built, package source are fetched and hosted in this directory.
+As the distribution is being built, package source files are fetched and hosted in this directory.
 They will persist after a `make clean`.

 **tools**